openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

-In order to ensure that system services are able to perform I/O, the agent is configuring `io.latency=50` for the `system.slice` in order to ensure that it's I/O requests are prioritized over any other slice.
+In order to ensure that system services are able to perform I/O, the agent is configuring `io.latency=50` for the `system.slice` in order to ensure that its I/O requests are prioritized over any other slice.
 This is, because by default, no other slice is configured to have `io.latency` set.